juanquiceno2000/SpecflowBDD/README.md

 # SpecflowBDD
-Our first project with SpectFlow, Selenium WebDriver and RestSharp using Visual Studio IDE with C# as a binding language.
+Our first project with SpecFlow, Selenium WebDriver and RestSharp using Visual Studio IDE with C# as a binding language.